NeuroTechX/ntx_slack_archive/introductions.md

  >Hi all!
 I'm Zoe and I am currently studying Mechatronic Engineering and Neuroscience at UNSW Sydney, Australia.
 I have had some experience working with a cognitive neuroscience lab where I interfaced a TMS device with matlab to test human psychophysics.
 I also started developing some VR software for these studies.
 I am three years into my degree and am just at the beginning of my involvement in neuro tech but I am very excited to join this community and collaborate.

+9/23/2017 7:28 AM

+ **ruudkalis** :

+ >Hi dano.
+Great to read that!!
+I was wondering if there are any mobile EEG apps e.g. Neurofeedback, BCI, 3D visualization of EEG.. or why not AR / 3D EEG FFT mapping?